 What exactly is a tar and chip surface?

 A tar and chip surface is created using a combination of hot tar and natural aggregates.
 Tar and chip surfacing has been a popular surfacing solution for many, many years.
-It can be laid directly on top of an existing surface, providing it is in good repair, enabling installation to be completed in just a single day.
+It can be laid directly on top of an existing surface, providing it is in good repair, enabling the installation to be completed in just a single day.
 If the existing surface is showing signs of deterioration, necessary repair work will need to be undertaken to prepare the surface for the tar and chip.

 The process of installing tar and chip takes skill and is not a suitable DIY job for someone who isn’t trained, so do not be tempted this at home.
 A hot bitumen tar is applied to an existing surface to form an adhesive base and this is then immediately covered with 6mm gold pea shingle or 10mm grey granite aggregate, depending on the desired finish.